 Cerberus FTP Server can manage user accounts from three different sources.
-The first is the default Cerberus FTP Server user database.
-The Cerberus default user database is displayed in the User List box on the Users page of the User Manager.
-The accounts within the default database are users created just for Cerberus FTP Server.
-The directions on this page are for adding a user to this default database.
+The first is the default Cerberus FTP Server user manager.
+The Cerberus user manager is displayed in the 'Users' tab of User Manager.
+The accounts within User Manager are users created just for Cerberus FTP Server.
+The directions on this page are for adding a user to this list.

 You may also use Cerberus FTP Server to authenticate Active Directory users when the machine hosting Cerberus is part of a domain (or the local NT account database), even if the computer Cerberus FTP Server is installed on is not the domain controller.
-See the page Active Directory Authentication for more information on how to configure Cerberus to allow authentication of Active Directory domain users.
+See the section on Active Directory Authentication for more information on how to configure Cerberus to allow authentication of Active Directory domain users.